 At the time, advocate Patrick Mtshaulana said these detailed why Malema’s five-year suspension should be overturned.

 Malema and other senior league leaders were suspended in November after being found guilty of sowing division within the ANC and of bringing the party into disrepute.
+This was due to, among other things, comments about bringing about regime change in Botswana.

 Heads of argument were also filed for league spokesperson Floyd Shivambu, deputy president Ronald Lamola, treasurer general Pule Mabe, secretary general Sindiso Magaqa, and deputy secretary general Kenetswe Mosenogi.